fmiras/potterscript/README.md

-# 🧙 PotterScript: The Wizarding World Language
+# 🧙 PotterScript: The Wizarding World Programming Language
-Parody Programming Language based in Harry Potter (Wizarding World).
+Esoteric Parody Programming Language based in Harry Potter (Wizarding World).
 Experience the magical world of coding like never before!

 ## ✨ Introduction
 Ever wished you could speak the magical language of wizards and witches?
 PotterScript is your enchanted gateway to code with the charm and mystery of the Wizarding World.